 The stubby white antenna on the back roof of our Roadtrek is our wi-fi booster antenna.
 It makes quite a difference in boondocking locations like this.

-Myth #12: Boondocking is rife with danger: bandits, rattle snakes, terrible road conditions.
+Myth #12: Boondocking is rife with danger: bandits, rattlesnakes, and terrible road conditions.

 Stepping outside the comfort and security of your home always entails increased risk.
 Statistically, I think you’re more likely to encounter bandits by the side of the road or in a motel parking lot on a car trip than in a boondocking location.
 Why would someone drive down a dirt road on the off chance there’s a boondocker out there who is worth robbing?
 If you’ve just arrived in new territory, they’ve had no chance to observe you and won’t know whether you might have a bigger gun or meaner dog than they do.

-In 18 years of desert boondocking, we’ve seen 3 rattle snakes and each of them was kind enough to warn us of their presense.
-That's what the rattle is for.
+In 18 years of desert boondocking, we’ve seen 3 rattlesnakes and each of them was kind enough to warn us of their presence.
+That’s what the rattle is for.
 So, at no time did we feel we were in any danger of being bitten.
-In every case, the sighting was late in the season when day time temperatures were already too hot for most snowbirding RVers.
+In every case, the sighting was late in the season when daytime temperatures were already too hot for most snowbirding RVers.
 Most of them had left the area.
 Rattlesnakes hibernate in winter.
 When they do appear, they don’t discriminate between residences, paid campgrounds, or boondocking spots.

 Myth #13: All RVs are built for boondocking.

-The Wynns decided there are definite advantages to a residential fridge but, you'll need to substantially beef up your batteires if you plan to boondock.
+The Wynns decided there are definite advantages to a residential fridge but, you’ll need to substantially beef up your batteries if you plan to boondock.

 Other appliances (furnace and air-conditioners come to mind) are also power hogs but you may not need to run those if you can travel with the weather.
 A fridge, however, is probably a different story.

-Myth #14: Boondocking is always preferrable to campgrounds.
+Myth #14: Boondocking is always preferable to campgrounds.